The River Café | Hammersmith Italian Restaurant

 A bamboozling selection of wines can be chosen by type or Italian region – so whether you’re a lover of a bianchi from Friuli or a devout fan of a rosati from Abruzzo – there’ll be something to satisfy your grapey whims.

 You should be so lucky indeed.

-NOTE: Reservations for The River Café can be made HERE.
+NOTE: The River Café is open daily for lunch, and dinner Mon-Sat.
+Reservations can be made HERE.
 A private dining room, seating up to 18 people, is also available upon request.